jnieser/portfolio/content/post/example/index.md

 If we run linear regression in R, then we will see a term in the report "degrees of freedom" and that value equals n-p where n is the number of observations (data points) and p is the number of parameters (including intercept).

 But what does it mean?
 How is it useful?

-1. Measure $\sigma$
+1. Answer: Measure $\sigma^2$

 Under the Gauss-Markov model, which states $y_i = x_i^{T}\beta+\epsilon_i$ where $\epsilon$ are iid errors centered at zero with variance $\sigma$.
 Here, $x_i$ and $\beta$ are all assumed determined. $\epsilon_i$ are the randomness here, which cause y to be random.